SlaveForGluten/MyWallet/README.md

 - you can add your details to receive email or SMS
 - set how often web gets scraped to update info on share price and currency rates

-Known bugs (and crimes against 'best practice'):
+Known bugs (and crimes against best practice):
 - takes looooong time to start when on-line (i am working on it)
 - to secure input, I restricted the share names to those in a 'gpw_profiles.txt' file, I want to at least do an auto-fill in entry-fields or make it more user friendly otherwise